-Christopher Freeze is a Flight Instructor (CFI), certificated by the Federal Aviation Administration (FAA), and providing flying lessons in Northern Virginia, Maryland, and the Washington DC area.
-Holding the FAA's highest certification rating for pilots, Airline Transport Pilot, he is also an FAA-certified Advanced & Instrument Ground Instructor (AGI/IGI), a FAA-certified Maintenance Repairman for Light Sport Aircraft (LSRM), and one of the few persons in the United States authorized to conduct safety seminar training under the FAA's "WINGS - Pilot Proficiency Program" as a commercial training provider.
+Christopher Freeze is a Flight Instructor (CFI), certificated by the Federal Aviation Administration (FAA) and providing flying lessons in Northern Virginia, Maryland, and the Washington DC area.
+Holding the FAA's highest certification rating for pilots, Airline Transport Pilot, he is also an FAA-certified Advanced & Instrument Ground Instructor (AGI/IGI), an FAA-certified Maintenance Repairman for Light-Sport Aircraft (LSRM), and one of the few persons in the United States authorized to conduct safety seminar training under the FAA's "WINGS - Pilot Proficiency Program" as a commercial training provider.

-Christopher offers flying lessons for Private Pilot, Commercial Pilot, and Airline Transport Pilot certificates, those seeking to become Flight Instructors, as well as for those looking to add on, maintain, or renew their Instrument (IFR) on Multi-engine (AMEL) ratings.
+Christopher offers flying lessons for Private Pilot (PPL), Commercial Pilot (CPL), and Airline Transport Pilot (ATP) certificates, those seeking to become Flight Instructors, as well as for those looking to add on, maintain, or renew their Instrument (IFR) on Multi-engine (AMEL) ratings.
 Teaching on a part-time basis at Aero Elite Flight Training at JYO, Chris has a flexible schedule that can suit your needs as a student pilot.
 He is also an experienced ferry pilot, and qualified to provide training for high performance, complex, pressurized, and multi-engine aircraft.

-He has also trained with law enforcement, including the TSA's Crew Member Self Defense Program, the FBI Citizen Academy (including firearms training at the FBI Academy in Quantico, Va.), Fairfax County's Community Emergency Response Team, and the town of Herndon, Va., Police - and volunteers his time to support various law enforcement, emergency response, and aviation security trainings.
+He has also trained with law enforcement, including the TSA's Crew Member Self Defense Program, the FBI Citizen Academy (including firearms training at the FBI Academy in Quantico, Va.), American Red Cross, Fairfax County's Community Emergency Response Team, and the town of Herndon, Va., Police - and volunteers his time to support various law enforcement, emergency response, and aviation security trainings.

 In 2013, Christopher earned his Airline Transport Pilot (ATP-ASEL) certificate - the highest level of certification attainable from the FAA.
-In September of that year, he was selected, as part of a nationwide poll, as one of the 12 top flight training professionals, as a finalist in the annual AOPA Flight Training Excellence Awards.
-He was the only individual CFI chosen west of the Rocky Mountains, and was again honored in the same poll in 2016, 2018, 2019, and 2021.
+In September of that year, he was selected, as part of a nationwide poll, as one of the top 12 flight training professionals, as a finalist in the annual AOPA Flight Training Excellence Awards.
+He was the only individual CFI chosen west of the Rocky Mountains and was again honored in the same poll in 2016, 2018, 2019, and 2021.
 The following year, 2014, he competed in the 50th annual Hayward Air Rally, flying by traditional navigation means from California to Wisconsin, arriving at Oshkosh for the world's largest air gathering, EAA Airventure.
 In 2017, he gave a presentation at Airventure on the topic of how virtually any pilot can set world speed records in aviation.

-He also earned his seaplane rating, describing it as "aside from flying with my clients, the most fun I've had in a plane" and was the first pilot in the United States to earn an FAA "Remote Pilot - Small Unmanned Aircraft Systems" certificate - as his application was submitted within the first hour of the certificate's national availability!
+He has also earned his seaplane rating, describing it as "aside from flying with my clients, the most fun I've had in a plane" and was among the first pilots in the United States to earn an FAA "Remote Pilot - Small Unmanned Aircraft Systems" certificate - as his application was submitted within the first hour of the certificate's national availability!
 He has received numerous federal, state, and local civic commendations, including being chosen as a Kentucky Colonel, Alabama Colonel, Texas Admiral, Nebraska Admiral, Arkansas Traveler, and Honorary Tennessean.
 Christopher Freeze also received the President's Volunteer Service Award for a lifetime of service.

-He is a life member of the Aircraft Owners and Pilots Association (AOPA), National Association of Flight Instructors (NAFI), Society of Aviation and Flight Educators (SAFE), Experimental Aircraft Association (EAA), American Institute of Aeronautics and Astronautics (AIAA), American Geophysical Union (AGU), Civil Aviation Medical Association (CAMA), California Pilots Association, Seaplane Pilots Association, Commemorative Air Force (CAF), Air Force Association (AFA), National Eagle Scout Association, the First Flight Society, and Mensa, as well as a full member of the International Society of Air Safety Investigators, an Upper Freeman of the Honourable Company of Air Pilots, and annual member of the Royal Aeronautical Society (RAeS), American Meteorological Society (AMS), Royal Meteorological Society (RMetS), the Explorers Club of New York, and the National Press Club.
+He is a life member of the Aircraft Owners and Pilots Association (AOPA), National Association of Flight Instructors (NAFI), Society of Aviation and Flight Educators (SAFE), National Aeronautic Association (NAA), Experimental Aircraft Association (EAA), American Institute of Aeronautics and Astronautics (AIAA), American Geophysical Union (AGU), Civil Aviation Medical Association (CAMA), California Pilots Association (CalPilots), Seaplane Pilots Association, Commemorative Air Force (CAF), Air Force Association (AFA), National Eagle Scout Association (NESA), the First Flight Society, and Mensa, as well as a full member of the International Society of Air Safety Investigators, an Upper Freeman of the Honourable Company of Air Pilots, and an annual member of the Royal Aeronautical Society (RAeS), American Meteorological Society (AMS), Royal Meteorological Society (RMetS), the Explorers Club of New York, and the National Press Club.
 He also holds a world speed record in aviation, which he set in 2009, and has been elected an Associate Fellow of the Royal Institute of Navigation (RIN).
 He is entitled to the post-nominal letters of AFRIN and MRAeS under the rules of civility in the United Kingdom.

 In 2016, Christopher relocated to the Washington D.C. area for a unique career opportunity with the Air Line Pilots Association, which he left in the summer of 2022 for a unique position with the federal government.
 He brings with him the vast experiences carried in his 3,000+ hours of flight instruction.
-As of 2019, he has flown to over 150 different airports in 25 states and frequently shares his flights to new and interesting place via his YouTube channel (which received a YouTube Silver Play Button Award in 2018).
+As of 2022, he has flown to more than 200 different airports in 32 states and frequently shares his flights to new and exciting places via his YouTube channel - which received a YouTube Silver Play Button Award in 2018.
 And he would love to open the door to your flying career, whether for personal or professional purposes, today!